Language of Creation Skip to main content

 Are you searching for hope?
 Yale University Press Editor Jennifer Banks said she found it in birth.

 Researchers and philosophers have a lot to say about the implications of and feelings surrounding death—but what about birth?
 Death is popular discussion point in research, books, and even classes.
 But when Yale University Press Editor Jennifer Banks gave birth to her daughter, she couldn’t find anyone who was writing about the experience of giving birth or what it means to bring new life into the world.
 She decided to start that conversation by writing her book Natality: Toward a Philosophy of Birth.
-At the Humanities Center Colloquium on Thursday, February 13, 2025, Banks shared how “birth [is] an integral part of our human experience,” a concept she adapted from philosopher Hannah Arendt’s definition of natality.
+At the Humanities Center Colloquium on Thursday, February 13, 2025, Banks shared how her focus on birth rather than death led her to find hope in human agency.

 The Birth of Natality